programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 --------------------

-If you’re working with extremely large file collections – or indeed, very large files – you may run into issues with your heap space, your computer’s working memory.
+If you’re working with extremely large file collections – or indeed, very large files – you may run into issues with your *heap space*, your computer’s working memory.
 This issue will initially arise during the import sequence, if it is relevant.
 By default, `MALLET` allows for 1GB of memory to be used.
 If you run into the following error message,